 The American Physician Scientists Association (APSA) and the Asian Medical Students’ Association (AMSA) International share similar goals and objectives pertaining to the promotion of translational research and academic medicine, especially as they pertain to international health and epidemiological studies

-The American Physician Scientists Association (APSA) is a national organization dedicated to addressing the needs of future physician scientists with respect to their training and career development.
+The American Physician Scientists Association (APSA) is a national organisation dedicated to addressing the needs of future physician scientists with respect to their training and career development.
 APSA strives to be the student physician-scientists’ leading voice for improving educational opportunities, advancing patient-oriented research, and advocating for the future of translational medicine.

 APSA and AMSA International leadership will be encouraged to attend each other’s annual meetings.
 Specifically;